Who is Ilham Askia?

-Askia has oversight of the organization’s daily operations, annual budget, strategic plan, personnel, fundraising, board development, and regulatory compliance.
-She is also responsible for maintaining the infrastructure that supports the programs and services that distinguish the organization as the only public defender advocacy organization that supports public defenders at every career stage.
+Askia has overseen the organization’s daily operations, annual budget, strategic plan, personnel, fundraising, board development, and regulatory compliance.
+She was also responsible for maintaining the infrastructure that supports the programs and services that distinguish the organization as the only public defender advocacy organization that supports public defenders at every career stage.
 The organization’s five major programs are executed in partnership and for the benefit of over 40 public defender offices annually and 25 law schools across 27 states and the U.S. Virgin Islands.
 In five years, Askia moved the organization from an annual revenue of $800,000 to $2 million.
 She has also raised $3.8 million in government and foundation grants and $1.5 million in corporate and philanthropic sponsorship to date.

 She resides in Atlanta, Georgia with husband Jonathan and children Aaliyah and Lucas.

 We defend our most vulnerable communities from the effects of mass incarceration — keeping families together with dignity.

 To transform the criminal justice system by building a movement of public defenders who provide equal justice for marginalized communities.